BROOMFIELD - People expect certain things of judges, like fairness, compassion - and the ability to help them get out of a traffic ticket.

 Friends think he's kidding when he tells them he was appointed, Murphy said.
 They later congratulate him and jokingly ask for favors.

 Murphy had to go through a rigorous process before he was appointed.
 He was reviewed by a nominating committee made up of judges and lawyers who consulted his colleagues.
-He was one of six candidates Ritter could appoint to two open seats.

 Getting the endorsement of his peers means a lot to him, Murphy said.